nzfeng/signed-heat-demo/README.md

 * `signed_curve`
 * `unsigned_curve`
 * `unsigned_point`
 followed by newline-separated values defining the nodes of the curve(s) or point sources.
 Nodes are _barycentric points_, and may lie on vertices, edges, or faces; each node is defined by a leading character, which can be either `v` (vertex), `e` (edge), `f` (face), followed by the element's index (using the convention of 0-indexing), and the appropriate number of barycentric coordinates.
-See note below about how indices/coordinates are specified.

 Alternatively, one can specify curves as [OBJ line elements](https://en.wikipedia.org/wiki/Wavefront_.obj_file#Line_elements).
 Lines are specified with the leading char `l`, followed by white-space separated vertex indices --- these indices are _1-indexed_, following the OBJ file format convention.